oracle/nosql-node-sdk/doc/guides/tables.md

 This approach may be improved by computing the delay based on how much throughput has been consumed by an operation.
-All data-related operation results such as {@link GetResult}, {@link PutResult}, {@link DeleteResult}, {@link MultiDeleteResult}, {@link WriteMultipleResult}, {@link PrepareResult}
-and {@link QueryResult} include *consumedCapacity* property.
+All data-related operation results such as {@link GetResult}, {@link PutResult}, {@link DeleteResult}, {@link MultiDeleteResult}, {@link WriteMultipleResult}, {@link PreparedStatement} and {@link QueryResult} include {@link ConsumedCapacityResult#consumedCapacity} property.
 {@link ConsumedCapacity} tells you how many write and read units, as well as write and read KB has been consumed by an operation.
 You may use this information to keep the throughput within the table limits.

-For queries, another option would be to reduce the amount of data read in a single {@link NoSQLClient#query} call by setting *maxReadKB* parameter in the *opt* argument.
-The same can be done for {@link NoSQLClient#deleteRange}
+For queries, another option would be to reduce the amount of data read in a single {@link NoSQLClient#query} call by setting {@link QueryOpt#maxReadKB}.
-operation by using *maxWriteKB*.
+The same can be done for {@link NoSQLClient#deleteRange} operation by setting {@link MultiDeleteOpt#maxWriteKB}.

 ## Data Types

 Plain JavaScript objects (object literals) are used as rows for *put* operations and as primary keys for *get* and *delete* operations.
 The property names of these objects must match corresponding column names of the table.
-See {@link Row} and {@link Key} for more details on the format of rows and primary keys.
+See {@link AnyRow} and {@link AnyKey} for more details.

-In addition, the property values of {@link Row} and {@link Key} objects must be compatible with the underlying database types for corresponding columns.
+In addition, the property values of rows and keys must be compatible with the underlying database types for corresponding columns.
 This means that there are mappings between Oracle NoSQL database types and JavaScript and Node.js types used by the SDK.

 For details on Oracle NoSQL database types, see [Supported Data Types](https://docs.oracle.com/en/cloud/paas/nosql-cloud/rnpxl/index.html#RNPXL-GUID-833B2B2A-1A32-48AB-A19E-413EAFB964B8).